For Russian military leaders, the issue of robots taking on the role of soldiers on the battlefield is not a question of whether, but when.

 The Russian development of combat robot projects parallels many ongoing programs in the United States.

 Military robots will simultaneously be faster and more accurate than people in selecting targets.
 Machines react to sensor data faster than humans, pointing algorithms have far greater choice than anything else currently seen.
-This may involve overcoming the entire international legal and moral debate on delegating the decision to kill in battle to machines.
+This may imply overcoming the entire international legal and moral debate on delegating the decision to kill in battle to machines.

 Better than men even in the choices?